Monday, 28 July 2025

 2. Greenhow Burial Ground - which has good wildflowers

 3. The road south of Greenhow - was it near any bog areas?
-I wanted to find a bog so I could talk about peat.
+I wanted to find a bog so I could talk to the group about peat.

-4. Stump Cross Caverns - for the teashop - and info on caves
+4. Stump Cross Caverns - for the teashop - and information on caves

 5. Grimwith Reservoir for the view of water